lit/lit/packages/labs/virtualizer/README.md

 ## ResizeObserver dependency

 Virtualizer depends on the standard [`ResizeObserver`]() API, which is supported in all modern browsers.
 In case your browser support matrix includes older browsers that don't implement `ResizeObserver`, the Virtualizer package includes a `ResizeObserver` polyfill that is known to be compatible with Virtualizer.
+This is a forked version of Denis Rul's `resize-observer-polyfill` package, which we modified to extend its observations into shadow roots.

 ### Using the default loader